membraneframework/bundlex/README.md

 ### Interacting with CNodes

 As in case of NIFs, CNodes compiled with Bundlex can be used like any other CNodes (see built-in `Node` module), while some useful stuff for interacting with them is provided. `Bundlex.CNode` module contains utilities that make it easier to spawn and control CNodes, and allow to treat them more like usual Elixir processes.
 Check out documentation for more details.

+### Interacting with Ports

+Similarly to CNodes Bundlex provides `Bundlex.Port` module for a little easier interacting with Ports.
+Please refer to module's documentation to see how to use it.

+## More examples

+More advanced examples can be found in our [test_projects](https://github.com/membraneframework/bundlex/tree/master/test_projects) or in our [repositories](https://github.com/membraneframework) where we use Bundlex e.g. in [Unifex](https://github.com/membraneframework/unifex).

 ## Copyright and License